NBA tells head coaches they can go without masks in games - WTMJ

 AP Basketball Writer

-Just in time for the playoffs, the NBA told its head coaches Saturday they may work without masks during games if they have been fully vaccinated against the coronavirus.
+Just in time for the playoffs, the NBA told its head coaches Saturday they may work without masks during games if they have been fully vaccinated.

 Assistant coaches and players will still be required to wear masks in the bench area.
 Head coaches may choose to go without masks after pre-game introductions through halftime, then again after halftime until the game concludes.